Azure Security Center quick start guide

 Cloud services - Lists web and worker roles monitored by Security Center.

-On the Overview tab, select a recommendation under VIRTUAL MACHINES RECOMMENDATIONS to view more information and/or take action to configure necessary controls.
+On the Overview tab, select a recommendation under to view more information and/or take action to configure necessary controls.

-- On the Virtual machines tab, select a VM to view additional details.
+- On the VMs and computers tab, select a resource to view additional details.

 View security alerts